mr-karan/kubekutr/README.md

 <img src="logo.png" alt="drawing" width="400"/>
 <!-- ![](logo.png) -->

-_Cookie cutter for Kubernetes resource manifests_
+🍪✂️ _Cookie cutter for Kubernetes resource manifests_

-`kubekutr` lets you scaffold a [bespoke] configuration for Kubernetes resource manifests with an _opinionated_ GitOps directory structure. `kubekutr` is ideally meant to be used in combination with [kustomize]().
+`kubekutr` lets you quickly scaffold a [bespoke](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/glossary.md#bespoke-configuration) configuration for Kubernetes resource manifests with an _opinionated_ GitOps directory structure. `kubekutr` is ideally meant to be used in combination with [kustomize](https://github.com/kubernetes-sigs/kustomize).

 ## Motivation

 `kustomize` is a great tool when it comes to declarative application management for manifests.
-There still exists a lot of manual scaffolding to create a `base` which defines your application state. `kubekutr` aims to solve the issue of writing these manifests manually by providing a very simple Go template rendering engine.
+There still exists a lot of manual scaffolding to create a [base](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/glossary.md#base) which defines your application state. `kubekutr` aims to solve the issue of writing these manifests manually by providing a very simple Go template rendering engine.

 ### Non Goals

 `kubekutr` doesn't aim to provide all 1000s of options of templating `yaml` files.
 More users mean every user will want to customise the `yaml` in some way or the other and this is where `kustomize` comes into picture.
-Users of `kubekutr` are encourage to use `kustomize` to create _patches_ on top of `bases` to apply any kind of customisation. `kubekutr`'s **only** goal is to create the _base_ directory.
+Users of `kubekutr` are encourage to use `kustomize` to create _variants_ on top of `bases` to apply any kind of customisation. `kubekutr`'s **only** goal is to create the _base_ directory.

 ## Usage